RobDWaller/psr-jwt/README.md

 To install this package you will need to install [Composer](https://getcomposer.org/) and then run `composer init`.
 Once this is done you can install the package via the command line or by editing the composer.json file created by the `composer init` command.

 Finally you will need to reference the composer autoloader in your PHP code, `require 'vendor/autoload.php';`.
 The location of the autoload file will differ dependent on where your code is run.
-Also you will not need to reference the autoload file if you are using a framework like Laravel or Symfony.
+Also you will not need to reference the autoload file if you are using a framework like Zend Expressive.

 **Install via Composer on the command line:**